Luisa Roldán: Early life

 Roldán was born in Seville, Spain, the daughter of sculptor Pedro Roldán and his wife Teresa de Ortega.
 She was taught by her father, alongside her siblings, how to draw, utilize clay to shape figures and finally sculpt or carve in wood.
 She became an apprentice in her father's workshop.

 Also working within the workshop was Luis Antonio de los Arcos, who Roldán married when she was 19.
 The marriage was against her father's wishes.
 Santiago Montoto, writing in 1920, went so far as to characterize it as an "abduction" ("rapto"), perhaps reflecting his lack of understanding of marriage customs of the period.
 The chosen partnerships of two of her sisters and one brother also met with parental disapproval.

-Afterwards, Roldán worked in Cadiz from 1686 to 1688.
+Afterwards, Roldán worked in Cádiz from 1686 to 1688.
 She established her own workshop, together with her husband and her brother-in-law, Tomás de los Arcos, to create religious polychromed wooden sculptures.
 Roldán was the principal sculptor, while Tomás helped with his expertise in flesh painting and gilding.
 He was a specialist in painting flesh tones.

-She created wooden sculptures as well as statues for the Cathedral of Cadiz and the town council.
+She created wooden sculptures as well as statues for the Cádiz Cathedral and the town council.
 In 1688 she moved to Madrid, and in 1692 was later awarded the position of "escultora de camara" or "Sculptor to the Chamber", serving Charles II and later Philip V as "Sculptor to the King".
 Roldán created a terracotta piece called the Virgen con el Nino, and donated it to the Accademia di San Luca, to which she was admitted at the end of her life.

 Roldán had seven children, two of whom survived to adulthood.
 During her time working for Charles II, Roldán, her husband, and their children all suffered during the country's economic crisis.

 She tried to improve her financial situation by appealing to Charles II's second wife, Queen Maria Anna for help.
 The queen responded by granting money, but it proved insufficient.
 Luisa's husband, Luis Antonio de los Arcos hoped to improve matters by applying for a position at court, but was unsuccessful.

 Roldán's husband did play a part in marketing her work and extending her reputation.
 Charles II commissioned a sculpture titled of Nazareno ("Penitent"), but, following Charles's death, this remained in the artist's workshop.
 Her husband tried to have the sculpture sent to Rome through the recommendation of influential contacts, but instead it was purchased by a convent in Sisante, Cuenca.

 Roldán died in poverty in Madrid in 1706.